hassony2/useful-computer-vision-phd-resources/Awesome-resources-for-better-reading-of-computer-vision-papers.md

-## Awesome  resources for better reading of computer vision and machine learning paper
+## Awesome  resources for better reading of computer vision papers

 #### Are you starting a PhD in deep-learning-based computer vision ?